Budbreak occurs when new buds begin to open.

 The soapnuts used to clean laundry, hair, and skin nowadays are mostly from the S. mukorossi variety.
 This particular tree also goes by the names Sapindus detergens, Indian soapberry, Chinese soapberry, Reetha, Areetha, Ritha, and Doda, just to name a few.
 [If you are feeling particularly nerdly today, you can see this plant’s genetic code here.]

 How soapnut trees grow

 Soapnut trees prefer temperate to tropical conditions.
 Some varieties are deciduous, while others are evergreen.
 The Indian soapberry tree, in particular, is a lovely deciduous tree that can tolerate poor soil.
 Trees will need the equivalent of 60 to 80 inches of rainfall each year.
 (San Jose, CA gets an average of 15 inches of rain, so some irrigation will be needed in the Bay Area.)

 Ultimately (and under ideal conditions), your soapnut tree can reach a height of 80 feet, with a girth of 15 feet.
 Most trees, however, end up significantly smaller than that (12 to 16 feet tall).
-The tree has smooth grey bark and a semi-umbrella shape.
+The tree has smooth gray bark and a semi-umbrella shape.
 Small, greenish-white flowers emerge in summer and fruit appears in July and August.
 A mature soapnut tree can produce 60 or more pounds of soapberry fruit each year.

 How to grow a soap nut tree